Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

 }
 ```

 This code is not that great because the enum is tightly coupled to the `MyRadioButton` class.
-What would happen if we needed a favorite food radio group, and a favorite sport radio group?
+What would happen if we needed a food radio group, and a drink radio group?
 Or any `n` groups for that matter?
 Let's use generics to improve `MyRadioButton`.
 We'll say that `T` can be any type enum.
 In the future, we may want our form to contain `MyRadioButton<Food>` and `MyRadioButton<Drink>`.

 ```dart
 // ...snip